 By J.H.
 Snider – The Fulcrum

-Editor’s note: The following is the final column in a four-part series on Alaska’s 2022 Constitutional Convention vote, which included massive amounts of outside spending to convince Alaskans to vote against holding a constitutional convention.
-Click the following links to read parts one, two, and three.
+Editor’s note: The following is part two of four in a series about Alaska’s 2022 Constitutional Convention vote, which included massive amounts of outside spending to convince Alaskans to vote against holding a constitutional convention.

 ALASKA WATCHMAN DIRECT TO YOUR INBOX

 Alaska promised to break the national “no” players’ reputation for invincibility because the “yes” side had an issue, the Permanent Fund dividend, capable of mobilizing popular support without a large bankroll.
 An Alaskan statute requires that every citizen every year receive a “dividend” from the government from the Permanent Fund, which is funded by taxes on Alaskan oil revenue.
 In recent years, the legislature had diverted that dividend to paying for government services.
 Consequently, Republican lawmakers sought to mandate the dividend as an amendment to Alaska’s Constitution.
 Despite the popularity of the dividend, lawmakers couldn’t get the two-thirds vote in the legislature to propose a constitutional amendment, so some influential political figures backed calling a convention to bypass the legislature.
 Alaska’s government unions strenuously opposed both constitutional efforts to protect the Permanent Fund dividend because oil revenues paid for state services, including their members’ compensation.